bravetools/bravetools/docs/installation/macos.md

 ## Install Bravetools

+### Stable release
+1. Download the [latest stable release](https://github.com/bravetools/bravetools/releases) for your host platform
+2. Add the `brave` binary to your `$PATH`.
+3. Run `brave init` to get going.

+### Development release
-Latest stable release of Bravetools can be installed by:
+Bleeding edge release of Bravetools can be installed by:

 ```bash
 git clone https://github.com/beringresearch/bravetools